sequencemedia/react-router-pagination/README.md

 For example, if ```totalPages``` is 12, ```pageNumber``` is 4, and ```spread``` is 5, then links to pages 1, 2, 3, 4 and 5 will be displayed (as well as a "forward" link to page 6 and a link to the last page, 12).

 Pass the ```format``` prop a value of "center" and a different calculation is used for the page links.
-You might prefer to try that one out.
+You might prefer to try that one out than read about it.
+But it give it some good, solid numbers: lots of pages, with a spread of 5.